brandonFoundery/ByteForge/Requirements_Generation_System/project/design/README.md

 # AI Agent Design Documents

-This directory contains detailed design documents for each AI agent that will implement features according to the ByteForge development plan.
+This directory contains detailed design documents for each AI agent that will implement features according to the LSOMigrator development plan.

 ## Agent Overview